 We want children to be aware that for poor behaviour, there are consequences.
-For children at thinking and above, this will be in the form of reflection time with the adult who gave out the consequence.
-There will also be 'natural' consequences of their action, for example using lunchtime or break to complete their work.
+For children at thinking and above from Motional screening, this will be in the form of reflection time with the adult who gave out the consequence.
+There will also be 'natural' consequences for their action, for example using lunchtime or break to complete their work.